freezy/VisualPinball.Engine/README.md

 VPE is a toolkit with the goal of making it easy to create pinball machines digitally.
 It uses [Unity's High Definition Render Pipeline](https://unity.com/srp/High-Definition-Render-Pipeline) and comes with extensive editor tooling that aims to provide all the features needed for such a task.
-It can read [Visual Pinball](https://github.com/vpinball/vpinball)'s file format and uses Visual Pinball's physics code for the simulation during gameplay.
+VPE can read [Visual Pinball](https://github.com/vpinball/vpinball)'s file format and uses Visual Pinball's physics code for the simulation during gameplay.

 ![image](.github/readme-editor.jpg)